apguerreiro/HV4D/README.md

 HV4D
 ====

 Implementation of [HV4D] (https://eden.dei.uc.pt/~cmfonsec/guerreiro-cccg2012.pdf), an algorithm to compute the hypervolume indicator in four dimensions, in quadratic time.
 Minimization is assumed.

 **Note**: Although only *nondominated* points that strongly dominate the reference point contribute to the hypervolume, the code is prepared to deal with all other points, including *repeated* points, which are all ignored (in the case of repeated points, one of the copies is considered, and the remaining ones are discarded).
-An error will be raised only if none of the points strongly dominates the reference point.
+Warnings will be raised if any of the points do not strongly dominate the reference point.
 Moreover, different points may have (some) equal coordinates.

 License
 --------

 Except where indicated otherwise in individual source files, this software is Copyright © 2011, 2017 Andreia P. Guerreiro.